First Date (Blink-182 song)

 "First Date" is a song by American rock band Blink-182 from their fourth studio album, Take Off Your Pants and Jacket (2001).
 It was released as the second single from the album on September 24, 2001.
 It was written primarily by guitarist Tom DeLonge, with additional songwriting credit to bassist Mark Hoppus, and drummer Travis Barker.
-"First Date" centers on the awkwardness and complicated emotions two individuals can experience upon initial meeting.
-DeLonge based the song on memories of his initial courtship with then-spouse Jennifer Jenkins.
+"First Date" explores the awkwardness and emotional complexity that can arise when two people meet for the first time.
+Tom DeLonge wrote the song based on memories of an early relationship.

 The song's creation stems from Blink-182 manager Rick DeVoe's opinion that the album lacked a catchy, "feel-good" song.
 DeLonge composed "First Date" in response, while bassist Mark Hoppus composed the album's lead single "The Rock Show".
 The song's music video depicts the trio as hippies in the 1970s, parading around the suburbs in a Volkswagen van and visiting a water park.

-The song spent nearly half a year on Billboards Modern Rock Tracks chart, where it peaked at number six; internationally, it was a top five hit on the UK Rock Chart, and reached the top 40 on the all-genre UK Singles Chart, as well as in Scotland.
+In the United States, the song spent nearly half a year on Billboards Modern Rock Tracks chart, on which it peaked at number six; internationally, it was a top five hit on the UK Rock Chart, and reached the top 40 on the all-genre UK Singles Chart.
 Music critics were generally mixed in their reception, with many considering it unimaginative.
 In promotion of the single, Blink-182 performed the song live on late-night talk show Late Night with Conan O'Brien, and at the 2001 MTV Europe Music Awards.